LaraFarhatMtv/travel-lebanon/README.md

 - shadcn-ui
 - Tailwind CSS

+## Directus backend

+Bookings, driver directories, profiles, and reviews are stored inside a Directus instance (default URL `http://localhost:8055`).
+Set `VITE_DIRECTUS_URL` if your instance runs elsewhere and follow the collection/field checklist in `docs/directus-setup.md` to add drivers, capture bookings, and moderate reviews.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/756043aa-49a8-42d6-b639-26f9c2da3c80) and click on Share -> Publish.